Help us grow — star us on GitHubGitHub stars

 ]);

-const { activeState, archivedState, completedState } = await lr.Attribute.createAll({
+const { activeState, archivedState, completedState } = await lr.Record.createAll({

 activeState: {